Devvz/docker-pterodactyl-v3/README.md

 `ln -s /etc/nginx/sites-available/pterodactyl.conf /etc/nginx/sites-enabled/pterodactyl.conf`
 `systemctl restart nginx`
 *Log: This can be done via a symlink (somehow) or, alternatively, by simply copying the file into both directories in the `docker-compose.yml`*

-## Deploy

-- Move docker-compose.yml to a local directory on the host
-- Deploy the containers
-`docker-compose up` This reads the docker-compose.yml file which pulls the image location from Quay.io and then performs the operations within the yml file (creation of containers)

 ## Questions